infernus01/ttl-reaper/README.md

 # TTL Reaper Controller

-A Kubernetes controller that automatically cleans up custom resources based on TTL (Time To Live) configuration.
-This controller provides an abstracted solution that can work with any custom resource in the Kubernetes ecosystem.
+A universal Kubernetes controller that automates the cleanup of custom resources based on TTL (Time To Live) policies.
+Unlike resource-specific solutions, TTL Reaper provides a generic, declarative approach to resource lifecycle management that works with any Kubernetes custom resource.

+## 📚 Documentation

+- **[📋 Project Overview](PROJECT_OVERVIEW.md)** - Executive summary and comprehensive project documentation
+- **[🎯 Problem Statement](PROBLEM_STATEMENT.md)** - Detailed analysis of the problem we're solving and our solution approach
+- **[⚖️ Comparison with Tektoncd-Pruner](COMPARISON_WITH_TEKTONCD_PRUNER.md)** - How TTL Reaper differs from and improves upon existing solutions
+- **[🔧 Technical Deep Dive: main.go](main_go_explained.txt)** - Line-by-line explanation of the controller manager
+- **[🧹 Technical Deep Dive: controller](ttlreaper_controller_explained.txt)** - Detailed explanation of the reconciliation logic

 ## Overview

 The TTL Reaper Controller monitors custom resources that have a `spec.ttlSecondsAfterFinished` field and automatically deletes them after the specified time has elapsed since completion.
 This is particularly useful for cleaning up resources like Tekton PipelineRuns, TaskRuns, or any other custom resources that accumulate over time.

+**Architecture:** TTLReaperConfig is cluster-scoped, allowing platform administrators to define cleanup policies that can target any namespace in the cluster.
+The controller runs in the `ttl-reaper-system` namespace but operates cluster-wide.

-## Features
+## ✨ Key Features

-- **Generic Solution**: Works with any custom resource that implements TTL semantics
+- **🌍 Universal**: Works with any custom resource (PipelineRuns, Jobs, CRDs, etc.)
-- **Configurable Monitoring**: Define what kind of resources to monitor via `TTLReaperConfig` CRD
-- **Flexible TTL Field**: Support for custom TTL field paths (defaults to `spec.ttlSecondsAfterFinished`)
-- **Namespace Scoped**: Can monitor resources in specific namespaces
-- **Built with controller-runtime**: Uses industry-standard Kubernetes controller patterns
+- **⚡ Real-time**: Continuous reconciliation, not batch processing
+- **📋 Declarative**: Simple CRD-based configuration
+- **🔧 Extensible**: Add new resource types without code changes
+- **🛡️ Production-ready**: Built with controller-runtime best practices
+- **🎯 Cluster-scoped**: Centralized policy management

 ## Quick Start